simonuwe/oracle-apex-json-region/docu/docu.md

 ### Import to a APEX23.2

-To use the features of APEX23.2, for example the new combobox, dont forget to refresh your theme (shared-components->themes), otherwith the combobox doesn't look as expected.
+To use the features of APEX23.2, for example the new combobox, don't forget to refresh your theme (shared-components->themes), otherwith the combobox doesn't look as expected.

 ## Know issues